 Depending on how important the analysis of competitive players is in your market segment, you may need a detailed list of competitors by category with their strengths and weaknesses in comparison with your company.
 Preferably, you develop this as a “pocket slide” to be used for Q&A, if necessary.
 Whether or not you present this slide, it is important that you do your homework on the competition, and that you don’t misrepresent their strengths or their weaknesses.

-The single most compelling slide in any pitch is a pipeline of customers and strategic partners that have already expressed some interest in your solution—if they haven’t already joined your beta program.
+The single most compelling slide in any pitch is a pipeline of target customers and strategic partners that have already expressed some interest in your solution—if they haven’t already joined your beta program, or better yet, paid you.
 Too often this slide is, instead, a bland laundry list of standard sales and marketing tactics.
-You should focus on articulating the non-obvious, potentially disruptive elements of your strategy.
+You should focus on articulating the non-obvious, unique and potentially disruptive elements of your strategy.
 Even better, frame your comments in terms of the critical hurdles you need to get over, and how you are going to jump them.
-If you don’t have a pipeline, and there is nothing unique or innovative about your strategy, then drop this slide and make the elements of your sales model clear in the discussion of your business model (next slide).
+The best entrepreneurs have already tested alternative approaches and have some evidence that they know what works and what doesn’t work.
+If you don’t have a pipeline of prospects, and there is nothing unique or innovative about your strategy, then drop this slide and make the elements of your sales model clear in the discussion of your business model (next slide).

 Slide 8: Business Model.